RossCarriga/CompPrograms/README.md

 * Android Studio (Android Development)
 * Tons of these, just personal preference

-Definately more that im forgetting.
+Definately more that I'm forgetting.

-Some of this has some setup hit me up if you need any help and use HOMEBREW for everything possible!!!!!!!!!!!!!!!!!!!!!!!!!!!!